PNNL-Comp-Mass-Spec/PNNL-Comp-Mass-Spec.github.io/PNNL-PreProcessor.md

 Ion mobility-mass spectrometry (IM-MS) provides an increasingly popular platform for analyzing complex samples due to its separation power and ability to differentiate structural isomers, which are difficult to resolve using conventional LC-MS systems.
 Here we provide a software tool with various algorithms and utilities to improve workflows using this technology: data compression and interpolation, ion mobility demultiplexing, multidimensional smoothing, noise filtering by low intensity threshold and spike removal, saturation repair and metadata export.

 ### Description
-In close collaboration between Pacific Northwest National Laboratory and Agilent Technologies, we have developed this user-friendly tool for Agilent MassHunter (.d) and UIMF mass spectrometry data files (MS-files) and generates new MS-files in the same instrument data format with enhanced signal quality.
+In close collaboration between Pacific Northwest National Laboratory and Agilent Technologies, we have developed this user-friendly tool for Agilent MassHunter (.d) and UIMF mass spectrometry data files (MS-files) from drift tube (DT) and structure for lossless ion manipulations (SLIM) IM-MS platforms, to generate new MS-files in the same instrument data format with enhanced signal quality.

 ![PreProcessor_Workflow](images/PreProcessor_Workflow.png)